drakeum/Python-CPU-Scheduler/README.md

 ## Requirements and running the program
 This program requires that Python be installed on your computer.
 Any of the most recent versions should work.

-To run the program, open a cmd prompt in the the root directory (where main.py is located) and type
+To run the program, open a cmd prompt in the the root directory (where main.py is located) and run

 `python main.py`